 The stated objective of the Planning Proposal closely aligns with several State Government strategies, specifically the Plan for Growing Sydney, A Metropolis of Three Cities - the Greater Sydney Region Plan, the Eastern City District Plan and the Parramatta Road Corridor Urban Transformation Strategy.
-The proposed maximum building height control of 75m is directly taken from the recommendations of the PRCUTS and the floor space ratio of 3.6:1.
+The proposed maximum building height control of 75m is directly taken from the recommendations of the PRCUTS and the floor space ratio of 3.6:1 has been developed after intensive urban design testing to resolve the most fitting density for this site given the locational characteristics of the land.